Synerty/synerty-peek/docs/WindowsRequirementsSetup.rst

 Download and run the Cygwin installer.
 Use the default install options.

-.. note:: If you're installing offline, you can :
+.. note:: If you're installing offline, you can:
-        *   run the installer and select "download only",
+    1.  run the installer and select "download only",
-        *   Zip up the install directory and move it to the offline server,
+    2. Zip up the install directory and move it to the offline server,
-        *   Then run the installer and select "install from local".
+    3. Then run the installer and select "install from local".

 ----